 - To restore a domain after it’s been deleted, you must pay a one-time restoration fee.

 - To avoid restoration fees, before their registration expires, set up your domain names to auto renew.

 - You can find info about grace periods, restoration fees, and registration fees by domain ending on their appropriate page in the reference of domain ending (TLD) details.
 Learn more about policies for expiration and deletion of domain registrations.

 - A one-year registration renewal cost is included with the fee to restore the domain.

 - If your domain expired more than 45 days ago, it may be available for registration.
 To register it, search for the domain.
 If it’s available, follow the steps to buy the domain.

 How to restore a domain

-- Find the name of the domain that needs to be restored and click Restore.
+- Find the name of the domain to be restored.

-- Acknowledge that the purchase may be non-refundable by checking the box.
+- To acknowledge that the purchase may be non-refundable, check the box.

-- To confirm that you want to proceed, click Yes, restore.
+- To confirm that you want to continue, click Yes, restore.